 All destination moorings, with the exception of the Mud Island and Portarlington moorings, are for short-term (maximum 48 hour) lengths of stay.

 Mud Islands moorings are for sunlight hours only.
 Portarlington moorings are for a maximum of 5 day stays within a 14-day period.

 Accessing a destination mooring

-There are a total of 6 destination moorings in two locations of Port Phillip: Portarlington Harbour (four moorings) and Mud Island in Port Phillip Heads Marine National Park (two moorings).
+There are a total of 17 destination moorings in six locations across Port Phillip: Queenscliff Harbour (2), Portarlington (4), Limeburners Bay (2), Williamstown (2), Sorrento (5), and Mud Islands (2).
 These destination moorings are for use by recreational boaters for short-term (overnight) lengths of stay.

 Destination moorings are offered on a first-come, first-served basis and are not available for booking.
 Parks Victoria cannot ensure exclusive use during your stay if you move your vessel from the mooring.
 When arriving at your chosen location, you should observe information identified.

-Once moored, use the QR code located on the mooring or call Parks Victoria Information Centre on 13 1963 to inform us of your vessel and contact details.
+Once moored, it is required that you check in by scanning the QR code located on the mooring with your smartphone or by calling the Parks Victoria Information Centre on 13 1963.

-Mud Island moorings are shallow, and only suitable for non-keeled vessels with a draft up to 0.5 metres.
+Mud Islands moorings are shallow, and only suitable for non-keeled vessels with a draft up to 0.5 metres.

-Mud Island Destination Moorings are for daylight use only.
+Mud Islands Destination Moorings are for daylight use only.